openstack-archive/murano/doc/source/enduser-guide/userguide/deploying_using_cli.rst

 Murano uses configuration sessions to allow several users to edit and configure the same environment concurrently.
-Most of environment-related commands require the :option:`--session-id` parameter.
+Most of environment-related commands require the ``--session-id`` parameter.
 For convenience, this guide refers to session ID as ``$SESS_ID``.

 To create a configuration session, use the